 A line is a straight figure which doesn’t have an endpoint and extends infinitely in opposite directions.

 A ray is a straight line, which starts from a fixed point and moves in one direction.

 A portion of the line formed with two definite points is called a Line Segment.
 A line is a one-dimensional figure and has no thickness.

-When we join two line segment at a single point, an angle is formed or we can say, an Angle is a combination of two line segments at a common endpoint.
+When we join two line segments at a single point, an angle is formed, or we can say, an Angle is a combination of two line segments at a common endpoint.
 This common point is called Vertex of the angle and the two line segments are sides or arms of the angle formed.

 Types of Angles

 There are basically 6 types of angles which are:

 - Acute Angle: If an angle is less than 90 degrees, then it is called an Acute angle

 - Obtuse Angle: If an angle is more than 90 degrees, then it is called Obtuse Angle

 - Right Angle: If an angle is exactly at 90 degrees, then it is called Right Angle.